PCAPdroid offers different ways to export the captured traffic. This is called dump mode and can be changed from the app settings.

 2.4 UDP Exporter

 This advanced mode is specifically designed to provide a real time analysis of the traffic.
-It requires the udp_receiver.py python script and a PC.
-In this mode PCAPdroid encapsulates the PCAP records into an UDP stream and sends the stream to the remote UDP collector.
-The collector IP and port must be configured through the settings.
+In this mode PCAPdroid encapsulates the PCAP records in an UDP stream, sent to a remote UDP collector.
+The collector IP and port can be configured in the PCAPdroid settings.

-NOTE: UDP is a unreliable transport protocol, which means that packets may be dropped or they may be reordered, in particular over wifi.
-This dump mode is not appropriate if you want to produce a full capture.
+NOTE: UDP is a unreliable transport protocol, which means that packets may be dropped or reordered, in particular over wifi, so this mode may produce a partial capture

-The udp_receiver.py script will receive the UDP packets on the specified port, decapsulate them, and print the raw PCAP records to the stdout.
+Download the udp_receiver.py python script.
+This script will receive the UDP packets, decapsulate them, and print the raw PCAP records to the stdout.
 By piping it into a network monitoring program it is possible to analyze the captured packets in real time.

-Here are some examples of the applicability of this mode:
+Here are some examples of how to combine this mode with some common tools:

 udp_receiver.py -p 1234 | wireshark -k -i -